Barnes & Noble sees Nook fast growth, to go into 9 new countries

 The bookstore chain's shares rose 8.2 percent to close at $14.94.

-Barnes & Noble Chief Executive William Lynch, speaking at a conference of one of its investors, Liberty Media Corp LMCA.O, said he expects to see "substantial growth" in revenues of Nook Media Inc, the subsidiary created this year that combines its digital and college businesses.
+Barnes & Noble Chief Executive William Lynch, speaking at a conference of one of its investors, Liberty Media Corp, said he expects to see "substantial growth" in revenues of Nook Media Inc, the subsidiary created this year that combines its digital and college businesses.

 Last fiscal year, which ended in June, both divisions had total revenue of $2.7 billion.
 Morningstar analyst Peter Wahlstrom said that implied about 30 percent growth in Barnes & Noble's digital and e-reader business, given the more modest performance of the college bookstore chain.